 Wisconsin has long supported children struggling to maintain their emotional, physical, and social well-being because of multiple and serious challenges in their lives.
 The first collaborative systems of care to address the behavioral health needs of these children and support community-based options for care were created in 1989.
 In the years since, these collaborative systems of care evolved and became known as Coordinated Services Teams (CST) Initiatives.

-CST Initiatives are designed to develop a comprehensive, individualized system of care for children with complex behavioral health needs.
-The CST itself is a group that includes family members, service providers, and others that work to develop and carry out a coordinated services plan for the child.
+CST Initiatives develop a comprehensive, individualized system of care for children with complex behavioral health needs.
+The CST itself is a group that includes family members, service providers, and others that work to design and carry out a coordinated services plan for the child.
 This model of care is often referred to as wraparound.
-The result is a Plan of Care that addresses the needs of the child and family with community-based supports, which allows the child to live in their home and community and realize their hopes and dreams.
+The result is a plan of care that addresses the needs of the child and family with community-based supports, which allows the child to live in their home and community and realize their hopes and dreams.

 Eligibility for CST Initiatives

-CST Initiatives are for children who are involved in multiple systems of care such as mental health, substance abuse, child welfare, juvenile justice, special education, or developmental disabilities.
-The Department of Health Services supports county and tribal CST Initiatives for children who:
+CST Initiatives are for children who are involved in multiple systems of care such as mental health, substance use, child welfare, juvenile justice, special education, or developmental disabilities.
+We support county and tribal CST Initiatives for children who:

-- Are in an institution and are not receiving coordinated, community-based services; or
+- Are in an institution and are not receiving coordinated, community-based services.

 - Are in an institution, but would be able to return to community placement or their homes if services were provided.